-So far as I am personally concerned.
-So far as 1 am personally concerned, I shall always speak with malice to-ward none, according to my own con-victions whenever and wherever I may have occasion to speak at all."
+were drawn.
+"So far as I am personally concerned.
+I shall always speak with malice to-ward none, according to my own con-victions whenever and wherever I may have necession to speak at alw." have occasion to speak at all."